KristofferC/PGFPlotsX.jl/README.md

 The fact that the syntax is similar to the TeX version means that examples from Stack Overflow and the PGFPlots manual can easily be incorporated in the Julia code.

-Documentation is currently lacking but a quite extensive set of examples can be found at the [PGFPlotsXExamples repo](https://github.com/KristofferC/PGFPlotsXExamples).

 ## Installation

 The package is registered in `METADATA.jl` and so can be installed with `Pkg.add`.